zitadel/zitadel/docs/docs/legal/terms-of-service.md

 ### Entry into force

-These TOS shall enter into force as of September 1st 2020.
+These TOS shall enter into force as of 11.06.2021

 ### Amendments

 We are entitled to unilaterally amend these TOS at any time.
 The current version is accessible via our website.
 We will inform you of any amendments via email.
 These amendments shall be considered as accepted upon booking additional services or at the latest after 30 days.
-In the case of a rejection on your part we reserve the right to terminate the framework agreement.
+In the case of a rejection on your part we reserve the right to terminate the Framework Agreement.

-### Translation

-These TOS also exist in German.
-In case of differences between the German and English versions or in other cases of doubt, the German version shall be valid exclusively.